Research

 Other Working Papers

-1) "Women’s Status and the Sex Gap in Support for Political Violence."
+1) Michael J. Soules, Joseph B. Phillips, and Kal Munis.
+"Women’s Status and the Gender Gap in Support for Political Violence."
 Draft Available Here.

-2) "Convincing Them to Fight: How Rebel Groups Choose Their Recruitment Tactics."
+2) Michael J. Soules and Mark Berlin.
+"A Call to Arms: How Rebel Groups Choose Their Recruitment Tactics."
 Draft Available Here.